Tracardi/tracardi/README.md

 We are looking for contributors.
 Would you like to help with Tracardi development fork Tracardi or contact us at tracardi.cdp@gmail.com or any social platform.

-# Read-map

-### Version 0.4.0

-#### Use cases
-- [x] Collecting events from web-page by JavaScript
-- [x] Binding events to elements on the page
-- [x] Gathering user properties
-- [ ] Merging user profiles
-- [ ] Simple segmentation

-#### Features
-- [x] Defining user data enhancement by workflow
-- [ ] Workflow staging – working copy of workflow is not affecting currently running workflows.
-Workflow is executed only after it is deployed not during editing.
-- [x] Simple workflow debugging
-- [x] Triggering workflow by rules
-- [x] Source configuration
-- [ ] Credentials inside source
-- [ ] Source should have type of query storage or event sourcing.
-- [x] Plugins configuration
-- [ ] Schema for PII

-### Version 0.5.0

-#### Use cases

-- [ ] Proof of concept for dynamic front-end loading

-#### Features:
-- [ ] Workflow parameters – Workflow has its own parameters that can be copied to action parameters.
-This allows for making workflow as a closed solution with own configuration.
-With this feature a ready to use workflows could be defined.
-- [ ] Reading data from external sources – use source configuration to fetch data
-- [ ] If Action – Should use plain/text editor not application/json
-- [ ] Join Node
-- [ ] GraphQL Endpoint for profile fetching
-- [ ] Global state of profile, session, event visible in Debugger.
-- [ ] Profiler as part of debugger

 # Support us